 City financing commitments are made for 24 months from date of City Council approval.
 All other sources of funds must be committed within that time frame.
 A one-year extension can be requested with sufficient justification and are due by the NOFA deadline.
+If necessary, please state the request to extend the timeline of the City's commitment in the cover letter.
 Housing Development staff will review project for feasibility and assess the likelihood of receipt of proposed funding.
 Contact Housing Development staff for more information about what is required for an extension request.
 If the extension period elapses without the commitment of full project financing, projects will have their funding commitments revoked and must re-compete for funds through the NOFA.
 Further extensions will only be granted in extraordinary circumstances.
 The inability to meet a project schedule may also result in negative points for future NOFA applications.